skullfort/covid-19-icu/README.md

 - When it comes to the total sum of patients in each region, Central Ontario has the most with 29.4% of the total patients whereas the North region has the least with 4.3%.
 This is interesting because there are more ICU patients in total for Central Ontario probably due to the population being bigger, but when the population is evened out throughout the regions, Toronto has the highest peaks for ICU patients over time.

 3. Is the occupancy changes the same for adults and underaged people in Ontario?
+- plot description
+    - This is a scatter plot of the number of adult CRCI patients versus the total number of adult patients in ICUs.
+- plot features
+    - The time stamps of each pair of data are overlayed on top in accordance with the color bar on the right-hand side.
+- observations
+    - When the number of CRCI patients exceeds 200, which in reference to the time series of the adult CRCI patients corresponds to the major waves of COVID-19, there is an approximately linear relation between it and the total number of patients.

+- plot description
+    - Switching attention to the pediatric group, this sactter plot shows the number of non-CRCI patients versus the total number of patients in ICUs.
+- plot features
+    - The time stamps of each pair of data are overlayed on top in accordance with the color bar on the right-hand side.
+- observations
+    - Because the number of CRCI patients in ICUs remains low over the period of investigation, there is a strong linear relation between the number of non-CRCI patients and the total number of patients.
+    - Alarmingly, there has been a steady increase of late of non-CRCI pediatric patients in ICUs related to acute respiratory illnesses observed in Ontario from September 2022 onward, particularly in young children aged 0–4 years old.
+The cause is multi-faceted (from Richard's personal experience, provincial shortage of pediatric medication to treat fever).

 - In the scatterplot for the “Availability of ICU beds”, we can see that there was never a shortage of available ICU beds for adults.
 The same cannot be said about pediatric patients.
 Due to the recent steady increase in non-CRCI pediatric patients in ICUS, there were 9 days last November when there were not enough ICU beds for pediatric patients.
 In the graph, we can see that at one point the underaged hospital was not equipped properly as seen from the dip below the required ICU beds.

 - Some observations that can be made are that adult ICU occupancies have more spikes than pediatrics and that underaged people for ICU occupancy remained at a relative slope.
 This means that adult ICUs are better prepared than pediatrics.
 And there is a vast difference in how COVID-19 affected more adults than underaged people to a more critical health level.
 The most prominent surges in the counts of adult patients correspond to the major waves of COVID-19, including the spread of Omicron in early 2022.
 Overall, adult CRCI patients were always above or well above the amount of pediatric CRCI patients.